KylianAnaclet/crowd-pathfinding-visualizer/README.md

 3. Select a map from the list (or create a new one via the Editor)
 4. Click "Lancer Simulation"

+This project uses Tkinter (included by default with Python).
+If you are on Linux, install it with: sudo apt install python3-tk

 ## Authors & Contributors